daostack/arc.js_legacy/docs/Daos.md

 });
 ```

-!!! note "What defines a universal scheme?"
-    A scheme contract is judged to be universal if it supports the method `updateParameters`.

 !!! tip "Hashing the parameters"
     You should hash your scheme parameters however the non-Arc scheme does.
 Arc schemes use `keccak256`.
 If the non-Arc scheme uses the same method, you can use [Utils.keccak256](/arc.js/api/classes/Utils#static-keccak256).
 You should sequence the given types and values in the same order that they would appear when hashed by the universal non-Arc contract itself.